benclark62/Amazon_Vine_Analysis/README.md

 Module 16 Challenge

 ### Overview of the analysis
-This analysis was conducted to determine if there is any bias generated in product reviews due to the paid Amazon Vine program.
-The concern is if paid reviewers from the Amazone Vine program are able to deliver unbiased product reviews.
+This analysis was conducted to determine if any positivity bias is generated in product reviews due to the paid Amazon Vine program.
+The primary concern being that if paid reviewers from the Amazon Vine program are unable to deliver unbiased product reviews, the legitimacy of the program is called into question and Amazon's brand risks being undermined.

 We used the Watches category to evaluate the presence or lack of bias in product reviews.
 Initially, we excluded reviews with fewer than 20 votes to ensure credibility of the votes.
 We also created a metric ("helpfulRate") to include only the most helpful reviews.
 This was derived by calculating the percentage of votes that were deemed helpful by the Amazon community and only included those with a rate >.50.

-### Results: Using bulleted lists and images of DataFrames as support, address the following questions:
+### Results

 How many Vine reviews and non-Vine reviews were there?